HiraZaidii/stress-escape-/README.md

 #### Site Owner
 11. As the site owner, I want users to read about what we have to offer
 12. As the site owner, I want users to know the different type of treatments
-13. As the site owner, I want the users to be able to contact us
+13. As the site owner, I want the users to be able to contact us and be able to see our location and opening times

 ## Design